resiliencelab/resiliencelab.github.io/_pages/thm3-networks.md

 <ins>Dynamic species interactions.</ins> Longstanding, beautiful theory suggests not: large, strongly interconnected systems should fall apart.
 Could stability and diversity coexist when, in reality, species interactions are highly intermittent in space and time?
 [I am currently looking for a postdoc to work on this question](/files/Dynamic Interactions postdoc ad 2014.pdf).

-<ins>Does diversity promote resilience?</ins> It is tempting to say ‘yes’, as less-impacted species can help their partners recover from disturbance.
+[Does diversity promote resilience?](/files/papers2/Karatayev et al 2023 FW resilience + SI.pdf) It is tempting to say ‘yes’, as less-impacted species can help their partners recover from disturbance.
 Modelling consumer collapse in food webs, we found greater resilience with diversity in ecosystems where species have high functional redundancy.
-But with low functional redundancy, diversity creates weakest-link dynamics: the collapse of one vulnerable species cascades through an ecosystem ([American Naturalist 2023](/files/papers2/Karatayev et al 2023 FW resilience + SI.pdf)).
+But with low functional redundancy, diversity creates weakest-link dynamics: the collapse of one vulnerable species cascades through an ecosystem.

 <p align="center"> <img src="/files/coral reef diversity.png" width=500> </p>